RakeshJV2000/Image-search-via-embeddings-retrieval/README.md

 ## CLIP-Based Image Search (Fine-tuned with Custom Descriptions)

+Image to Image search and Text to Image search

 This project implements an **image search engine using a fine-tuned [CLIP](https://openai.com/research/clip)** model.
 It allows users to **upload an image** or enter a **text query** and retrieves the **most relevant images** using cosine similarity between query and image embeddings.

 ---